Joseph Seamon Cotter Sr.

-Joseph Seamon Cotter Sr. (February 2, 1861 – March 14, 1949) was a poet, writer, playwright, and community leader raised in Louisville, Kentucky (but born in Nelson County, Kentucky).
+Joseph Seamon Cotter Sr. (February 2, 1861 – March 14, 1949) was an American poet, writer, playwright, and community leader raised in Louisville, Kentucky (but born in Nelson County, Kentucky).
 Cotter was one of the earliest African-American playwrights to be published.
 He was known as "Kentucky's first Negro poet with real creative ability."
 Cotter was born at the start of the American Civil War, and was raised in poverty with no formal education until the age of 22.
 He later became an educator and an advocate of black education.

 Personal life

 Cotter grew up in a family of mixed racial heritage.
 His father, Michael J. Cotter, was a white man of Scots-Irish ancestry, and his mother, Martha Vaughn, was a freeborn black woman of mixed heritage (one of several children born to an African slave mother and an English-Cherokee father).

-On July 22, 1891, Cotter married Maria F. Cox, a fellow teacher, with whom he had four children: Leonidas, Florence, Olivia, and Joseph Seamon Cotter Jr (a distinguished poet-playwright in his own merit).
+On July 22, 1891, Cotter married Maria F. Cox, a fellow teacher, with whom he had four children: Leonidas, Florence, Olivia, and Joseph Seamon Cotter Jr. (a distinguished poet-playwright in his own merit).

 Education

 After completing the third grade, Cotter dropped out to help support his family.
 Cotter worked in manual labor and various odd jobs until the age of 22, where he joined the first and newly created Louisville night school for black students.
 Cotter attended night school for ten months, earning his high school diploma and teaching credentials.
+One of his teachers was Rev. Alexander Walters, who had a large influence on him.

 According to Metzger (1989): "There is little specific information about either the extent of Cotter's education—it seems certain that he never attended college or completed a degree-granting program—or his professional life as an educator.
 Although some writers had felt that Cotter must have attended college, his love of writing and of literature might just have well stemmed from the many books that his mother had read to him as a child.
 And although Cotter's contributions to black education are now seen as extremely important, at the time he was working, few details of such work were preserved for later study.
 What is now certain is that Cotter became a respected writer, although when he first began to write is not clear."